higorspinto/software-quality-measures/README.md

 ## 1) Cyclomatic Complexity

 Cyclomatic complexity is a software metric used to indicate the complexity of a program.
-It is a quantitative measure of the number of linearly independent paths through a program's source code.
+It is a quantitative measure of the number of linearly independent paths through a program's source code [3].

 Many software testing tools include a statistic known as the McCabe cyclomatic complexity metric in their reports.
 This metric is a calculation of how many different linear paths of execution there are through a given class or method.
 The metric itself has important implications for developers writing unit tests who want 100% code coverage.